 4. How does your underlying infrastructure and technology support connections to high-quality carriers?

 An API provider should have dedicated PoPs in strategic locations to minimize hops, rather than relying on inefficient routes that can create lag time during calls.
-For example, suppose a provider only uses a PoP in Hong Kong to connect all traffic in the Asia-Pacific region.
-So, if a user makes a domestic call within Australia, that call would get routed through Hong Kong, and that extra distance would add noticeable latency.
+For example, suppose a provider uses a PoP in Hong Kong to connect all traffic in the Asia-Pacific region.
+In that case, a user making a domestic call within Australia would get routed through Hong Kong, and that extra distance would add noticeable latency.

 5. How do you detect and resolve issues in your network?

-Finding out whether an API provider has direct connections to carriers can provide the first clue into whether they can quickly detect and resolve issues, but companies should further question how an API provider identifies issues and how they surface the data to you so you can monitor the overall health of your voice calls.
+Finding out whether an API provider has direct connections to carriers provides a clue into whether they can quickly detect and resolve issues, but companies should further question how an API provider identifies issues and how they surface the data to you so you can monitor the overall health of your voice calls.

-For one, a platform’s technology needs to be capable of analyzing network activity to spot issues and adjust in real-time.
-Suppose a call only lasts five seconds and then gets placed again; that could indicate poor call quality, as the participants had to reconnect after the first attempt.
-So an API provider’s routing engine should be able to identify these types of issues and then automatically adjust call routes.
+A platform’s technology needs to be capable of analyzing network activity to spot issues and adjust in real time.
+Suppose a call lasts five seconds and then gets placed again; that could indicate poor call quality, as the participants had to reconnect after the first attempt.
+An API provider’s routing engine should be able to identify these types of issues and automatically adjust call routes.

-Having a carrier operations team in place can also help in instances where the technology can not identify the issue, as the team can then discuss the issue and strategize solutions directly with carriers.
+Having a carrier operations team in place is also crucial.
+Such teams can help in instances where the technology cannot identify the issue, and strategize solutions directly with carriers.

 By asking these questions about carrier networks, technology, and infrastructure, you can find an API provider that consistently facilitates quality connections so that you and your customers can communicate with ease.

 To learn more about the importance of carrier quality and what businesses should consider when choosing a communications platform, download our white paper “The Carrier Network: What Powers Quality in Voice and SMS APIs.”